Official: Shooter said he hated work years before killing 9 - News Break

 He killed himself as deputies closed in on the facility serving the county of more than 1 million people in the heart of Silicon Valley.
 More than 100 people were there at the time, and authorities found five victims in one building and two in another, Smith said.

-Authorities do not yet know whether the gunman had worked regularly with any of the victims.
+Authorities do not yet know whether Cassidy had worked regularly with any of the victims.
 Investigators were serving search warrants for his home and cellphone, seeking to determine what prompted the bloodshed, the sheriff said.

 “I’m not sure we’ll ever actually find the real motive, but we’ll piece it together as much as we can from witnesses,” she said.